+The geographical scope; The study was conducted in Lira Municipality, Lira district.
+Lira district is one of the long standing districts located in the northern part of Uganda.
+It has given birth to four other districts including Amolatar, Alebtong, Otuke and Dokolo district.

+1.6.1 The content scope

-The geographical scope; The study was conducted in Mbarara Municipality.
-This area has three divisions.
-This is Kakoba, Nyamitanga, and Kamukuzi.
-The area receives reliable rainfall which enables people within do some agricultural activities.
-However, the Municipality is a commercial centre.
-Mbarara is located to the south of Uganda (western Uganda) The content scope; The study was to investigate into the effect of alcoholism on the discipline of the youth in Mbarara Municipality.
-It paid attention drug taking, smoking, drunkardness clubbing and the moderator effect of human rights and how they affect the discipline of youths in Mbarara Municipality
+The study specifically examined the effect of alcoholism on the discipline of the youth in lira Municipality.
+It paid attention drug taking, smoking, drunkardness clubbing and the moderator effect of human rights and how they affect the discipline of youths in the community.